eastgenomics/eggd_vep_helios_config/README.md

 # eggd_vep_helios_config

+This repo contains two files:
-Json configuration file for the implementation of VEP for the TSO500 assay.
+    - JSON configuration file for the implementation of VEP for the TSO500 assay.
+    - A list of transcripts specific to the TSO500 assay

-## What does this config do?
+## What does the JSON config do?

 Configuration file required to annotate a vcf using [Variant Effect Predictor](https://github.com/Ensembl/ensembl-vep) implementation [eggd_vep](https://github.com/eastgenomics/eggd_vep).

 A variable level of annotation can be achieved by different combinations of custom annotations and vep plugins, in addition to the required VEP resources.

-## What does this config version contain?
+## What does the JSON config version contain?

 This json file provides information about annotations,plugins, required fields and the genome version.